venraju/AWSCostOptimization/README.md

 	- Required tags:
 			- Name: Insance Name
 			- Owner: Name of the Engineer or Service owner
 			- Application: Name of the Application (Ex.
-Graphite)
+Httpd)
 			- 24/7: True/False (Whether machine is expected to run 24/7)
 			- Stack: Environment (Test,Stg, Prod etc)
 - If anyone of the listed tag is not available in existing instance then that instance will be deleted